Student Services

 The Academic Resource Center (ARC) provides free services, programs and supports for undergraduate, graduate and online students.
 The Academic Resource Center is located on the Mequon & Ann Arbor campuses.
 For more information email Mequon campus at arc-as@cuw.edu or Ann Arbor campus at arc-as@cuaa.edu.

-Tutoring - Tutoring is available for frequently requested traditional courses offered at CUW.
+Tutoring - Tutoring is available in online and in-person formats.
+Online tutoring is offered through Brainfuse and can be accessed through Canvas.
+In-person tutoring is available for frequently requested traditional courses offered at CUW.
 The ARC's trained tutors help students understand course objectives, review material, prepare for quizzes and tests, and identify study techniques necessary to succeed in class.
 Students are typically matched with tutors who have taken the same class and instructor the prior year.
 Depending upon individual needs, either peer-to-peer or small group tutoring can be arranged.

-Supplemental Instruction (SI) - SI is a peer-facilitated, large group study session for courses that are historically difficult.
+Supplemental Instruction (SI) - SI is a peer-facilitated, large group study session for courses that are historically difficult at CUW.
 SI leaders will collaborate with students and compare notes, discuss readings, develop organizational tools, and predict test items.
 It’s all about insider information.
 Supplemental Instruction sessions are led by students who’ve successfully completed your course — with the same professor.
 Simply put: they’ve been there!

 The Writing Center - The Writing Center serves undergraduate and graduate students in all academic disciplines.
 Writing Consultants are available to help with all aspects of writing, including: generating ideas, conducting research, organization, editing, revising, and more.
 In person and online consultations are available for individual students or small groups.
 Students have two options to utilize the Writing Center: they can make in-person appointments at the Mequon campus and/or they can submit their work online through the Online Writing Lab (OWL).
 For information on how to make an appointment or submit work online, contact the ARC for more information.